Leadership and Council Members

 Farooq KathwariCo-ChairFarooq KathwariCo-Chair

-Farooq has been inducted into the American Furniture Hall of Fame and has been recognized as an Outstanding American by Choice by the U.S. government.
-He has received the Eleanor Roosevelt Val-Kill Medal; the National Human Relations Award from the American Jewish Committee; the National Retail Federation gold medal; Ernst & Young’s Entrepreneur of the Year Award; the Anti-Defamation League’s Humanitarian Award; and was recognized by Worth magazine as one of the 50 Best CEOs in the United States.
+Among his recognitions, Mr. Kathwari is a recipient of the 2018 Ellis Island Medal of Honor and has been inducted into the American Furniture Hall of Fame.
+He has been recognized as an Outstanding American by Choice by the U.S. government.
+He has received the Yale School of Management’s Chief Executive Leadership Institute Lifetime of Leadership Award; the New American Dream Foundation’s Lifetime Achievement Award; the Connecticut Institute for Refugees and Immigrants Legacy Award; the Eleanor Roosevelt Val-Kill Medal; the National Human Relations Award from the American Jewish Committee; the National Retail Federation Gold Medal; the International First Freedom Award from the Council for America’s First Freedom; Ernst & Young’s Entrepreneur of the Year Award; the Anti-Defamation League’s Humanitarian Award; City of Hope’s International Home Furnishings Industry Spirit of Life® Award; and the Entrepreneurial Excellence Award from the National Association of Asian MBAs.
+He has also been recognized by Worth magazine as one of the 50 Best CEOs in the United States.

-Farooq holds a BA in English Literature and Political Science from Kashmir University and an MBA in International Marketing from New York University.
-For more information, please visit farooqkathwari.com.
+Mr. Kathwari holds BAs in English Literature and Political Science from Kashmir University, Srinagar, and an MBA in International Marketing from New York University, New York.
+He is also the recipient of three honorary doctorate degrees.

 Stanley M. BergmanCo-ChairStanley M. BergmanCo-Chair

-Since 1989, Stanley M. Bergman has been Chairman of the Board and CEO of Henry Schein, Inc., a Fortune 500® company and the world’s largest provider of healthcare products and services to office-based dental, animal health, and medical practitioners, with more than 21,000 Team Schein Members and operations or affiliates in 32 countries.
-Henry Schein is a member of the S&P 500® and Nasdaq 100® indexes.
-In 2016, its sales reached a record $11.6 billion.
-Henry Schein has been a Fortune World’s Most Admired Company for 16 consecutive years.
+Since 1989, Stanley M. Bergman has been Chairman of the Board and CEO of Henry Schein, Inc., a Fortune 500® company and the world's largest provider of health care products and services to office-based dental and medical practitioners, with more than 22,000 Team Schein Members worldwide and operations or affiliates in 32 countries and territories.
+Henry Schein is a member of the S&P 500® index.
+In 2022, the Company's sales reached $12.6 billion.
+Henry Schein has been a Fortune World's Most Admired Company for 22 consecutive years.

-Stanley is immediate past President of the American Jewish Committee (AJC), Co-Founder of the India-Israel Forum, and Co-Chair of the Muslim-Jewish Advisory Council.
-He serves as a board member or advisor for numerous institutions including New York University College of Dentistry; the University of Pennsylvania School of Dental Medicine; the Columbia University Medical Center; University of the People; Hebrew University; Tel Aviv University; the University of the Witwatersrand Fund; The World Economic Forum’s Health Care Governors; the Business Council for International Understanding; the Japan Society; and the Metropolitan Opera.
-Stanley is an honorary member of the American Dental Association and the Alpha Omega Dental Fraternity.
-He is the recipient of the Ellis Island Medal of Honor; the CR Magazine Corporate Responsibility Lifetime Achievement Award; Honorary Doctorates from The University of the Witwatersrand, Hofstra University, A.T.
-Still University’s Arizona School of Dentistry and Oral Health, Case Western Reserve University, and Farmingdale State College (SUNY); and an Honorary Fellowship from King’s College London – Dental Institute and the International College of Dentists.
+Mr. Bergman serves as a board member or advisor for numerous institutions including New York University College of Dentistry; the University of Pennsylvania School of Dental Medicine; Hebrew University; Tel Aviv University; the University of the Witwatersrand Fund; The World Economic Forum’s Health Care Governors; the Business Council for International Understanding and the Metropolitan Opera.
+Mr. Bergman is an honorary member of the American Dental Association and the Alpha Omega International Dental Society.
+Mr. Bergman is the recipient of the Ellis Island Medal of Honor; the CR Magazine Corporate Responsibility Lifetime Achievement Award; the 2017 CEO of the Year award by Chief Executive Magazine; Honorary Doctorates from The University of the Witwatersrand, The Hebrew University of Jerusalem, Western University of Health Sciences, Hofstra University, A.T.
+Still University’s Arizona School of Dentistry and Oral Health, Case Western Reserve University, and Farmingdale State College (SUNY); and Honorary Fellowships from King’s College London – Dental Institute and the International College of Dentists.

-Stanley, together with his wife, Marion Bergman, and their family are active supporters of organizations fostering the arts, higher education, cultural diversity, grassroots healthcare, and sustainable entrepreneurial economic development initiatives in the United States, Africa, and other developing regions of the world.
+Stan and Dr. Marion Bergman and their family are active supporters of organizations fostering the arts, higher education, and cultural diversity, as well as grassroots health care and sustainable entrepreneurial economic development initiatives in the United States, Africa, and other developing regions of the world.

-Stanley is a graduate of The University of the Witwatersrand in South Africa, and is a South African Chartered Accountant and a NYS Certified Public Accountant (CPA).
+Mr. Bergman is a graduate of The University of the Witwatersrand in South Africa and is a South African Chartered Accountant and a NYS Certified Public Accountant (CPA).

 Raheemah AbdulaleemRaheemah Abdulaleem